-Hacking the Raspberry Pi: Raspberry Pi is taking off like a rocket!
+Getting Started with Raspberry Pi: Raspberry Pi is taking off like a rocket!
 You can use this amazing, dirt-cheap, credit card-sized computers to learn powerful hardware hacking techniques as you build incredibly creative and useful projects!
-This complete, full-color guide requires absolutely no experience with either hardware hacking or computer programming.
-Colorful photos guide you through each project, and the step-by-step instructions are stunningly clear and easy.
+This introductory guide from Eben Upton himself requires absolutely no experience with either hardware hacking or computer programming.
+Colorful photos guide you through each project, and the step-by-step instructions are clear and easy.
 Read more

 Learning Python with Raspberry Pi by Alex Bradbury

 Raspberry Pi User Guide by Eben Upton and Gareth Halfacree – 3rd Edition